JohanBlome/encapp/README.tests.md

     * python world will allow time units too
   * example: 300  // play 300 frames at the original file framerate, then quit

-* "drops": list(int)
-  * optional: if added, it will cause a list of frames to be dropped
-  * refers to absolute frames being sent to the encoder
-    * if combined with "duration", it will cause only 1 frame drop per entry
-  * example: [30, 60, 90, 120]  // drop frames 30, 60, 90, and 120

-* "dynamic-framerate": list(list(int), list(int))
-  * optional: if added, it will adjust the frame rate passed to the encoder, effectively dropping frames
-  * refers to absolute frames being sent to the encoder
-  * example: [[60, 120, 180], [15, 5, 20]]  // drop as many frames as necessary to only feed 15 fps starting at frame 60, 5 fps at frame 120, and 20 fps at frame 180

 Shortcuts (host side only):
 * "resolution": str
   * compat way to express both "width" and "height"